Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Conclusion

 Following the preliminary source subtraction, the simulated sky consists of residual foreground, the 21-cm signal and noise.
 We further process these residual visibilities by re-imaging in the natural deconvolved scheme and then applying Gaussian Process Regression (GPR) to reconstruct the 21-cm signal.
 The source-subtracted gridded visibility data is modelled with five GPR specifications: \mwedge{}, \anoise{}, \manalytic{}, \avarl{}, \ubase{}.
 This is conducted within a Bayesian framework using nested sampling for parameter estimation and model comparison.
 These models explore different parametrizations of the spectral covariance for foreground and the 21-cm signal.
 The posterior densities of kernel parameters for all the five GPR models show unimodality with well-defined credible intervals.
 In terms of global evidence, \anoise{} and \mwedge{} are the most competing models for providing the overall description to the simulated sky signals with respect to their highest $\mathrm{log}\mathcal{Z}_M$.
 We additionally validate the significance of $\mathbf{K}_{21}$ in each model using the same dataset.
 While all the models demonstrate the preferance of having the 21-cm component, \mwedge{} achieves the highest $\Delta\mathrm{log}\mathcal{Z}_\mathrm{21}$ at $8.01\times10^3$.

 We subsequently quantify the local and overall performance of each model in signal recovery using the residuals (\textit{RMSE}) and $z$-scores.
-To analyze local trends, we use the per-mode residual and $z$-score to compare the GPR-reconstructed 21-cm signal against the true injected signal at specific $k$-modes.
+The $z$-score analysis accounts for both the reconstruction accuracy, quantified by the \textit{RMSE}, and the predictive uncertainty arising from the GPR sampling errors in estimating the 21-cm component.
+To analyse local trends, we use the per-mode residual and $z$-score to compare the GPR-reconstructed 21-cm signal against the true injected signal at specific $k$-modes.
 At $k = 0.32\ \mathrm{h\ cMpc}^{-1}$, \anoise{} achieves the best local reconstruction accuracy with a fractional difference of $-0.14\%$, and a $z$-score of $0.315$.
 In addition, \mwedge{} also reaches its closest recovery at the same $k$-mode, showing a fractional difference of $0.47\%$.
 In the global analysis, we average the per-mode quantities over all the sampled $k$-modes to yield the overall \textit{RMSE} and \textit{RMS}.
 From the cross-metric comparisons shown by Figure~\ref{fig:gpr_models_cross_metrics}, \mwedge{} has the lowest \textit{RMSE} of $8.53\ \mathrm{mK^2}$ while \anoise{} achieves the lowest \textit{RMS} $z$-score of $4.37$.
 Both models effectively reconstruct the underlying cosmological signal with the minimal bias.